katherinees/eulerproject/README.md

 # eulerproject
-solutions to problems from the Euler Project
+solutions to problems from Project Euler